 The nasal turbinates (TER bin ates) are 3 folds of tissue that line each side of the nose.
 When we breathe, they clean and moisten the air that passes over them.
 The turbinates are known as inferior, middle, and superior.
 They may become enlarged because of allergies, cigarette smoke, chronic infections, or irritation of the nose.
 Enlargement of turbinates can cause problems breathing through the nose.

 The inferior turbinates are the most likely to swell and block air flow through the nose.
 This can cause snoring, restless sleep, and nosebleeds.
 Making the inferior turbinates smaller will allow your child to breathe more easily through his or her nose.

 It is very important to follow all the instructions given to you by the hospital about feeding your child the day before surgery.

 Nasal Turbinate Reduction is a procedure that is done through the nose.
 Your child will not have any cuts or incisions.
 Your child’s doctor will place a camera into the nose to see the turbinates.
 The doctor will then shrink the turbinates with a special instrument.
+Sometimes this procedure is done along with other procedures to improve breathing through the nose.
 Your child will be asleep during the entire procedure.